 Granola mix (equivalent to cereal, but a far more substantial choice); again, can be eaten dry, with cold water, or with dehydrated milk.

-Raisins, craisins (dried cranberries), or dried cherries - good alone or for adding to oatmeal, Cream of Wheat, or cereals.
+Raisins, craisins (dried cranberries), dried cherries, or other dehydrated or semi-dried fruits - good alone or for adding to oatmeal, Cream of Wheat, grits, or cereals.